 By Capt.
 Nick Stanzcyk

-I grew up fishing on our family boat Catch 22.
-A 48’ Marine Management, it was your average charter boat with twin diesels, AC, bathroom and a 15-knot cruise.
-We fished every Sunday and then would travel to the Bahamas/Turks and Caicos for a few weeks each summer.
+I grew up fishing on our family boat, Catch 22.
+It was a 48’ Marine Management, your average charter boat with twin diesels, AC, bathroom and a 15-knot cruise.
+We fished every Sunday and then would travel to the Bahamas, Turks and Caicos for a few weeks each summer.
 In 2003, my family upgraded to a 54’ Blackwell.
 The boat was bigger, faster, and much more comfortable.
-The only bad news was the fuel burn was double and the maintenance and upkeep was at least five times that of the old boat.
-Not great for a charter boat.
+The only bad news was there was a big price to pay for the added comfort with the increased fuel burn and maintenance costs.

-I got my captain’s license in 2003.
-My family was pretty heavy into swordfishing at that time.
+I got my captain’s license in 2003 and my family was addicted to swordfishing already at that time.
 Most of the fishing was at night but my dad, uncle and their friends were slowly cracking the code for daytime swordfishing here in Florida.

-My dad wanted a faster boat he could fish with a smaller crew, so he ordered a 28’ center console.
-On the big boat you always needed a handful of people at the minimum to run the boat and fish safely.
-I started college a few months later at the University of Miami and ran charters part time on the center console on the weekends and on breaks.
-However, we sold the boat soon after because it didn’t get the speed we wanted, the fuel burn was more than expected and the boat wasn’t holding up to our expectations.
-We replaced it with a 34’ twin diesel crusader – the B n’ M.
+With swordfishing being the new endeavor my dad wanted a faster boat that he could fish with a smaller crew, so he ordered a 28’ catamaran with twin outboards.
+On the Catch 22 you always needed a handful of people to run the boat and fish safely.
+I started college a few months later at the University of Miami and ran charters part time on the center console on weekends and school breaks.
+However, we sold the boat within a couple years because it didn’t perform the way we expected it to.
+We replaced it with a 34’ twin diesel crusader—the B n’ M.

-The boat had everything a nice 50’ boat had, except it was crammed into 36’ boat.
-Space was tight and the maintenance work was frustrating.
-It was miserable to go into the small engine room to change the oil, swap a bilge pump out, work on the generator, etc. And, I’m a small guy!
-This boat was a private boat before I owned it, and I realized it would make a better private boat than a charter boat.
-The ideal charter boat would minimize maintenance and upkeep.
+The 36′ Jersey Devil had everything a 50’ boat had as far as accessories, but it didn’t have the space!
+Everything was tight and the maintenance work was a little frustrating.
+It was miserable to go into the small engine room to change oil, swap out a bilge pump, work on a generator, etc. This boat was a private boat before I owned it and I realized it would make a better private boat than a charter boat.
+The ideal charter boat would require minimal maintenance and upkeep and you’d have work to work on it.

 There was another 34’ coming to Islamorada and they wanted to have a bigger model down here.
-Scott was relentless and continued to stroke my ego about all the swordfish I caught.
-He would say all those big fish sure look better in a 37’ Freeman.
-Long story short, I gave him a green light to upgrade me into a 37’ from the 34’.
-Months passed and finally early the next year, I had a brand new 37’ Freeman delivered to Bud n’ Mary’s Marina.
+Scott (a former tire salesman) was relentless and continued to stroke my ego about all the swordfish I caught.
+He would say all those big fish would sure look better in a 37’ Freeman.
+Long story short, I gave him a green light to upgrade me into a 37’.
+Months and months passed and finally early in January 2016, I had a brand new 37’ Freeman delivered to Bud n’ Mary’s Marina.
 I told Scott (the guy who talked me into buying the 37’) I would trade him a swordfish trip in exchange for trailering the boat down from South Carolina.

 I felt like a kid on Christmas when the boat showed up that night.
-It was pure excitement, big Yamaha outboards on the back, a pair of 16” Simrad screens on the console, JL speakers up and down both sides of the boat and a giant red, white, and blue wrap from Pelagic.
-The next morning, we put the boat in the water and Scott showed us everything on it.
-I figured he would drive back home after that, but he insisted on fishing that day.
-I was used to leaving at sunrise on my old boat and it was almost lunchtime now.
-And I told him it was a 30-mile run to the close spot and we were already cutting the day short.
+It was pure excitement.
+Big Yamaha outboards on the back, a pair of 16” Simrad screens on the console, and JL speakers up and down both sides of the boat.
+The next morning we put the boat in the water and Scott showed us everything on it.
+I figured he would drive back home after that and we would fish another day when we had a full day to put in.
+But he insisted on going that day even though it was nearly lunch time.
+I was used to leaving at sunrise my entire life but he said “we ain’t in the old boats anymore, let’s give it a shot”.

-I wanted to give him the best-shot possible and put in a full day fishing.
-He insisted on fishing, so we loaded everything up and punched it offshore.
-I wasn’t used to running 35 knots, and sure enough we were out there in no time!
+I had never ran a boat that you could cruise at 35 knots in the right conditions!
+Sure enough we were out there in no time with a bait down deep!
 I didn’t have any spots in the GPS, but I knew the area very well.
 On the second drop, the rod doubled over and we were tight.
-Two hours later, Scott caught his first ever swordfish –a 248-pounder!
+Two hours later, Scott caught his first ever swordfish—a 248-pounder!
 Not a bad way to break in the new boat!
-I knew I had made the right choice.
-It was also good for my street credit with Freeman.
-The last few years have been a fun ride.
-The boat became extremely recognizable with the red, white and blue wrap, and I’ve built a thriving charter business.
+I knew I had made the right choice and I think I earned a little street credit with Freeman.
+Since 2016 I have built a thriving charter business and have a waiting list of people wanting to fish.

-The best part is I haven’t had to go in an engine room in over three years!
-We’ve got better and better at swordfishing the last few years, and one reason we have more success is because we have more fishing time each trip.
+The best part is I haven’t had to go in an engine room in years!
+We’ve got better and better at swordfishing over the years and one reason our charters have been more successful is we have a lot more fishing time every trip.
 The boat is extremely comfortable when fishing and drifts amazing.
 I’ve never been on another center console that can drift in 4’ – 6’ waves with a similar level of comfort.
-The boat has it benefits when fishing for other species like sailfish and dolphin, too.
-You can walk around the entire boat while fighting fish, casting at fish, gaffing fish and you can chase fish with the angler on the bow.
+The boat has it benefits when fishing for other species like sailfish and dolphin too.
+You can walk around the entire boat while fighting fish, casting at fish, gaffing fish.
+Plus you can chase fish with the angler on the bow.
 The boat has plenty of live well space with one well built in the transom and two in the deck and more storage than you could ask for in each sponson.